 We were supposed to tweet and Google+ with the hashtag #AttributionForSearch but the day just got away from us.

 Google have run a partner program for many years, it's had many different versions.

-Google has a lot of Partners and even more clients, so to get Google Adwords agencies and Adwords advertisers in one place to discuss this topic was never going to work, the Livestream was a sensible alternative.
+Google has a lot of Partners and even more clients, so to get Google Ads agencies and Google Ads advertisers in one place to discuss this topic was never going to work, the Livestream was a sensible alternative.